Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Eagles stats and trends

-- Philadelphia is 9-6 against the spread and 8-6 overall in games when it puts up more than 20.8 points.
+- Philadelphia is 9-6 against the spread and 8-6 overall in games when it scores more than 20.8 points.

 - Philadelphia is 6-5 against the spread and 6-4 overall when the team piles up more than 331.5 yards.

-- This season the Eagles have 16 turnovers, 13 fewer than the Buccaneers have takeaways (29).
+- The Eagles have turned the ball over 16 times, 13 fewer times than the Buccaneers have forced turnovers (29).

 Home and road insights

-- At home this year, Tampa Bay is 7-1 overall and 6-2 against the spread.
+- Tampa Bay is 6-2 against the spread, and 7-1 overall, at home this year.

 - At home, as 8.5-point favorites or more, the Buccaneers are 5-2 ATS.

-- Tampa Bay has gone over the total in five of eight games at home this season.
+- Tampa Bay has hit the over in five of eight games at home this season.

-- This year in away games, Philadelphia is 5-5 against the spread and 6-4 overall.
+- Philadelphia is 6-4 overall, and 5-5 against the spread, away from home.

 Powered by Data Skrive.